 • the conduct of symptomatic therapy (according to indications).

-When taking medications with a pronouncedhepatotoxic effect, hepatoprotectors are prescribed from the first days of therapy with a toxic drug and until the end of the use of this medication.
-This principle of treatment helps to prevent the onset of the disease and makes it possible to carry out the necessary treatment (for example, with tuberculosis).
+When taking medications with pronouncedhepatotoxic action hepatoprotectors are prescribed from the first days of therapy with a toxic drug and until the end of the use of this drug.
+This principle of treatment helps to prevent the occurrence of the disease and makes it possible to carry out the necessary treatment (for example, with tuberculosis).
 With this disease, treatment should be carried out while following a strict diet.
-With drug-induced hepatitis, a "Table No. 5" diet is recommended, which is prescribed to all liver patients.
+For drug-induced hepatitis, diet "Table No. 5" is recommended, which is prescribed to all liver patients.
 It includes:

 • limiting intake of spicy, fried and fatty foods;